Want to learn more about life as a clinician-scientist?

-Hugh Taylor wants you to think about how much we don’t know – and to open your mind up to addressing those unknowns.
-There are many opportunities to do so as a clinician scientist!
+Professor Hugh Taylor wants you to think about how much we don’t know, and to open your mind up to addressing those unknowns.
+There are many opportunities to do so as a clinician-scientist.
 He is an ophthalmologist, speaking in Melbourne in 2019.

 Professor Grant McArthur

-Grant McArthur thinks communicating with patients and patient communities is one of the most important skills for a clinician scientist… here’s why.
+Professor Grant McArthur thinks communicating with patients and patient communities is one of the most important skills for a clinician-scientist.
 He is an oncologist, speaking in Melbourne in 2019.

 Professor Sandra Eades

-Look through the eyes of one of Australia’s first Indigenous clinician scientist as Sandra Eades outlines the ups and downs of indigenous health, general practice and population health research.
+Look through the eyes of one of Australia’s first Indigenous clinician scientist, as Professor Sandra Eades outlines the ups and downs of Indigenous health, general practice and population health research.
 She is a Noongar physician, researcher and professor, speaking in Melbourne in 2019.